hakanols/salt-channel-js/README.md

 # salt-channel-js
 A JavaScript implementation of a Salt Channel client.
 Client-side code that connects on top of WebSocket.
 Works with both on browser and NodeJS
-Salt Channel is based on [TweetNaCl](http://tweetnacl.cr.yp.to/) and
+Salt Channel is based on [TweetNaCl](http://tweetnacl.cr.yp.to/) and the [reference implementation of SaltChannel](https://github.com/assaabloy-ppi/salt-channel/)

 ## Dependencies
 * SaltChannel.js uses [TweetNaCl-es6.js](https://github.com/hakanols/tweetnacl-es6) which has no dependencies.